 Enjoy fun days at the beach on a trip to the seaside town of Tramore.
-Go swimming, try sea kayaking, or book in for a sailing lesson along the Waterford coast.
-It’s popular for anglers too, cast your rod and reel in bass, pollock or whiting.
+Go swimming, try sea kayaking, or book in for a sailing lesson along the Waterford coastline.
+It’s popular for anglers too so cast your rod and reel in bass, pollock or whiting.

 Stop by Tramore Surf School and plan your staycation for summer to attend public surf lessons on Tramore Beach.
 Later in the evening, soak up the holiday atmosphere with a walk along the scenic prom, ice-cream in hand.

-Continue your visit to the Copper Coast with a trip to Bunmahon.
+Continue your visit to the Copper Coast with a trip to Bunmahon Beach.
 This gorgeous strand is sheltered by sand dunes and soaring sea cliffs.